wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

      *
      * This hints if the operation needs a 2nd factor or can be approved simply by
      * tapping an approve button.
 If the operation requires 2FA, this value also hints if
-     * the user may use the biometry, or if a password is required.
+     * the user may use the biometrics, or if a password is required.
      */
     val allowedSignatureType: AllowedSignatureType